webplatform/docs/css/properties/font-style/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=normal
-|Description=Selects a face that is classified as 'normal'.
+|Description=Selects a face that is classified as a normal face (one that is neither italic or oblique).
 }}{{CSS Property Value
 |Data Type=italic
 |Description=Selects a font that is labeled as 'italic' (cursive).
 If no font labeled 'italic' is available, a font that is labeled as 'oblique' is selected.